dnbk302/dnbk302.github.io/_pages/about.md

 ## Beyond the Code

 I’m fascinated by the stories behind every system—how people use them, where they break, and how they can be better.
-I share what I learn on [YouTube](https://www.youtube.com/@stumbled001/videos), hoping to spark curiosity in others.
+I share what I learn on Medium.

 If you’re passionate about building things that last, or just want to talk tech, algorithms, or the art of learning—let’s connect.